ahoef/jekyll-blog/_posts/2015-03-30-web-accessibility.md

 	<li>Take some steps to fix it</li>
 </ol>

-Last night I took a GDI class on the topic, taught by my friend [LeeAnn](http://www.twitter/com/_leekinney), so all of this is fresh on my mind!
+Last night I took a GDI class on the topic, taught by my friend [LeeAnn](http://www.twitter.com/_leekinney), so all of this is fresh on my mind!
 In the class, LeeAnn provided a wealth of information about accessibility best practices, as well as an extensive list of tools to test and improve code for better accessibility.

-A few key takeaways &mdash;
+### A few key takeaways: ###

 <ul>
 	<li>Web Accessibility doesn't just mean accommodating blind or deaf users